-While other areas of the brain undoubtedly also play a role in our sense of self, as suggested earlier the posterior parietal lobes figure crucially.
-D'Aquili and Newberg coined the phrase "the Unitary Continuum" to refer to the degree of connectedness to others-or to put it conversely how sharply the self is defined over against others-in various human experiences.
-On the "less connectedness" side of baseline fall some pathological conditions, including depression.
-On the extreme of the "more connectedness" side falls what they identify as "Absolute Unitary Being."
-Newberg describes this state as one "where there is no perception of spatial or temporal boundaries whatsoever, accompanied by the experience of absolute unity, devoid of content and with even the self-other dichotomy obliterated" (2002).
+While other areas of the brain undoubtedly also play a role in our sense of self, as already indicated the posterior parietal lobes figure crucially.
+D'Aquili and Newberg coined the phrase 'the Unitary Continuum' to refer to the degree of connectedness to others-or to put it conversely how sharply the self is defined over against others in various human experiences.
+On the 'less connectedness' side of baseline fall certain pathological conditions, including depression.
+On the extreme of the 'more connectedness' side falls what they identify as 'Absolute Unitary Being' (1999).
+Newberg describes this state as one 'where there is no perception of spatial or temporal boundaries whatsoever, accompanied by the experience of absolute unity, devoid of content and with even the self-other dichotomy obliterated' (2001).
+(The state of misattributing one's subjectivity to an other with hyperactivation of the parietal lobes, noted by Kaplan, does not fall under the d'Aquili-Newberg continuum.
+One might regard this state as a blurring of the usual subject-object distinction, but in the opposite direction.)
 D'Aquili and Newberg's familiarity with the model of undifferentiated identity of one essentialist camp is unmistakable.
-Neurological studies so far have not been so precise as to distinguish definitively between reported experiences of undifferentiated unity versus those of a unity of love versus those of "cosmic consciousness," as Newberg cites the well-known experience of Richard Bucke of the universe as a living consciousness even as individuals retain their individuality (2002).
-Nevertheless, neuro-studies yield a consensus on reduced activity in the posterior parietal lobes during meditative and contemplative states, pointing to a diminished sense of self vis-à-vis others or, put positively, a greater sense of connectedness and unity with others.
+Neurological studies so far have not been so precise as to distinguish definitively among reported experiences of (1) undifferentiated unity versus (2) those of a unity of love versus (3) those of 'cosmic consciousness' (as Newberg cites the well-known experience of Richard Bucke of the universe as a living consciousness)-even as individuals retain some sense of their individuality in the latter two varieties (2001).
+Nonetheless, neuro-studies yield a consensus on reduced activity in the posterior parietal lobes during meditative states, pointing to a diminished sense of self vis-àvis others or, put positively, a greater sense of connectedness and unity with others.

-Inversely the studies generally show increased activity in parts of the pre-frontal cortex, apparently corresponding to focusing on relationships with others.
+Inversely, the studies generally show increased activity in parts of the pre-frontal cortex, apparently corresponding to focusing on relationships with others.
 In experiences of undifferentiated unity, we seem to find enhanced focus but not on any object in particular.
-Studies of the autonomic nervous system, as summarized by Newberg, support the existence of this paradoxical condition.
+Studies of the autonomic nervous system, as summarized by Newberg, support the possibility or probability that this paradoxical condition corresponds to the physiological extremes of meditative states.
 Some studies have associated meditation with a relaxed state where the parasympathetic nervous system kicks in and lowers heart and respiratory rates, blood pressure, and metabolism-this would be the common wisdom.
 Other studies have suggested a more complex picture of meditative states: heightened activity of the parasympathetic nervous system can happen at the same time as heightened activity of the sympathetic nervous system, the system associated with arousal (increased variability of heart rate is one sign of this).
-As Newberg notes, this "fits characteristic descriptions of meditative states in which there is a sense of overwhelming calmness as well as significant alertness" (2006).
+As Newberg notes, this 'fits characteristic descriptions of meditative states in which there is a sense of overwhelming calmness as well as significant alertness' (2006).